BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Experiments

 \subsection{Further Analysis}

-\textbf{Ablation Study of Orthogonal Low-Rank Fusion:} To validate our orthogonal low-rank fusion, we benchmarked several methods applied specifically to the cross-modal bridge-layer: sequential fine-tuning (FT), standard LoRA, and an adapted version of RAPF.
+\textbf{Ablation Study of Orthogonal Low-Rank Fusion:} To validate our orthogonal low-rank fusion, we benchmark several methods applied specifically to the cross-modal bridge-layer: sequential fine-tuning, standard LoRA, and an adapted version of RAPF.
 For RAPF, a state-of-the-art fusion method, we applied its core logic and removed its covariance-based sampling to ensure a fair comparison.
 As shown in Figure~\ref{fig:ablation}, BOFA significantly outperforms all baselines.
-Notably, our results show FT surpasses standard LoRA, indicating that simple low-rank constraints are not only insufficient for new task adaptation but also fail to effectively mitigate catastrophic forgetting in this context.
-BOFA is engineered to overcome these dual limitations.
-It harnesses the adaptive power of FT for a strong initialization, and then rigorously prevents forgetting—a weakness of both FT and LoRA—by constraining this update within the orthogonal safe subspace.
-This synergy of high plasticity and principled stability enables BOFA to achieve the best overall performance.
+Notably, our results reveal that naive fine-tuning surpasses standard LoRA.
+This suggests that for adapting the bridge-layer, a simple low-rank constraint is overly restrictive for learning, yet insufficient for preventing forgetting.
+Our approach is engineered to resolve this dilemma.
+It harnesses the adaptive power of fine-tuning to find a strong initial update, then projects this update into the Orthogonal Safe Subspace, nullifying its interference with past knowledge while preserving its task-adaptive direction.
+This synergy of targeted plasticity and principled stability is the key to BOFA's superior performance.

-\textbf{Visualizations}: We employ t-SNE~\cite{van2008visualizing} to visualize cross-modal features learned by \name on CIFAR100 B0 Inc5 in Figure~\ref{fig:tsne}.
-We compare feature distributions with and without orthogonal low-rank fusion on the second task, plotting features ($\bullet$) from 5 old and 5 new test classes, along with their corresponding prototypes ($\bigstar$).
+\textbf{Effectiveness of Cross-Modal Hybrid Prototypes:} Table~\ref{tab:proto} validates our strategy against two single-modality baselines.
+These variants use purely textual (Textual) or visual (Visual) prototypes while retaining other BOFA components.
+Results reveal single-modality limitations: Textual prototypes perform better on ImageNet-R, whereas Visual ones excel on SUN, indicating dataset-specific biases.
+In contrast, our hybrid model consistently outperforms both variants.
+This demonstrates that fusing textual semantics with visual characteristics creates a more robust strategy, confirming that cross-modal fusion is vital for \name's success. \textbf{Visualizations}: We employ t-SNE~\cite{van2008visualizing} to visualize cross-modal features learned by \name~on CIFAR100 B0 Inc5 in Figure~\ref{fig:tsne}.
+We compare feature distributions with and without Orthogonal Low-Rank Fusion on the second task, plotting features ($\bullet$) from 5 old and 5 new test classes, along with their corresponding prototypes ($\bigstar$).
 Without fusion, new class features are well-clustered, but old class features remain entangled and difficult to distinguish.
 After fusion, features from both old and new classes show clearer separation and better alignment with their prototypes, indicating improved discriminability and prototype consistency.